isakedo/DNNsim/README.md

 #### Structure:
 *   **cnpy**: Folder for supporting math libraries
     *   cnpy: library to read Numpy arrays
-    *   NumpyArray: class to store and operate with numpy arrays
+    *   Array: class to store and operate with flatten arrays
 *   **core**: Folder for the main classes of the simulator
     *   Network: class to store the network
     *   Layer: class to store the layer of the network